schraderL/GAGA/README.md

 Code repository for the Global Ant Genomics Alliance.

-Reference: The adaptive radiation and social evolution of the ants.
+Vizueta et al. 2024.
+The adaptive radiation and social evolution of the ants.
 Submited to Cell.

 - [Genome assembly and quality evaluation](01_Genome_assembly)